shikha-16/Women-in-Technology/Contributing.md

 ## Creating and Addressing Issues
 If you have an issue, please go through the existing issues/PRs and see if it has already been/is being addressed.
 If not, you may [create a new issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).
 Please make sure to describe your issue properly.
+Try to adhere to the [Issue Template](https://github.com/shikha-16/Women-in-Technology/tree/master/.github/ISSUE_TEMPLATE)

 You can also contribute by addressing and commenting on issues, providing your suggestions and opinions on them.
 This will help the community grow! :smile: